GameFoundry/bsf/Documentation/Manuals/docs/00_User/09_Physics/00_colliders.md

 ![Box collider](BoxCollider.png)

-# Sphere collider {#colliders_c}
+# Sphere collider
-Represented by @ref bs::CSphereCollider "SphereCollider" component.
-Use @ref bs::CSphereCollider::setRadius "CSphereCollider::setRadius()" to provide the radius of the sphere.
+Represented by @bs::CSphereCollider component.
+Use @bs::CSphereCollider::setRadius to provide the radius of the sphere.

 ~~~~~~~~~~~~~{.cpp}
 HSceneObject colliderSO = SceneObject::create("Collider");